davegd1387/beer-reddit/README.md

 # Beer-Reddit

 This is a Codecademy project.
 It started life as a site dedicated to a predetermined list of beer & homebrewing related subreddits.
-Somewhere along the line, I added the functionality to for additional topics and associated subreddits.
+Somewhere along the line, I added the functionality for additional topics and associated subreddits.

 ## This project uses: